-Parameter Description voliot_errbuf_dflt The default size of the buffer maintained for error tracin events.
+Parameter Description Default size of error trace buffer (bytes) voliot_errbuf_dflt The default size of the buffer maintained for error tracing events.
 This buffer is allocated at driver load time and is not adjustable for size while VxVM is running.
 The default value is 16384 bytes (16KB).
 Increasing this buffer can provide storage for more error events at the expense of system memory.
 Decreasing the size of the buffer can result in an error not being detected via the tracing device.
-Applications that depen on error tracing to perform some responsive action ar dependent on this buffer. voliot_iobuf_default The default size for the creation of a tracing buffer in the absence of any other specification of desired kerne buffer size as part of the trace ioctl.
-The default value is 8192 bytes (8 KB).
-If trace data is often being lost due to this buffer size being too small, then this value can be increased. voliot_iobuf_limit The upper limit to the size of memory that can be use for storing tracing buffers in the kernel.
-Tracing buffer are used by the VxVM kernel to store the tracing ever records.
-As trace buffers are requested to be stored i the kernel, the memory for them is drawn from this poor Increasing this size can allow additional tracing to be performed at the expense of system memory usage.
+Applications that depend on error tracing to perform some responsive action are dependent on this buffer.
+Default size of I/O trace buffer (bytes) The default size for the creation of a tracing buffer in the absence of any other specification of desired kerne buffer size as part of the trace ioctl. voliot_iobuf_default The default value is 8192 bytes (8 KB).
+If trace data is often being lost due to this buffer size being too small, then this value can be increased.
+Maximum total I/O trace buffer size (bytes) voliot_iobuf_limit The upper limit to the size of memory that can be user for storing tracing buffers in the kernel.
+Tracing buffers are used by the VxVM kernel to store the tracing ever records.
+As trace buffers are requested to be stored in the kernel, the memory for them is drawn from this poo Increasing this size can allow additional tracing to be performed at the expense of system memory usage.
 Setting this value to a size greater than can readily be accommodated on the system is inadvisable.
-The default value is 131072 bytes (128 KB). voliot_iobuf_max The maximum buffer size that can be used for a singl trace buffer.
+The default value is 4194304 bytes (4 MB).
+Maximum size of each I/O trace buffer (bytes) voliot_iobuf_max The maximum buffer size that can be used for a single trace buffer.
 Requests of a buffer larger than this size are silently truncated to this size.
 A request for a maximal buffer size from the tracing interface results (subject to limits of usage) in a buffer of this size.
-The default value is 65536 bytes (64 KB).
-Increasing this buffer can provide for larger traces to b taken without loss for very heavily used volumes.
-Do not increase this value above the value for the voliot iobuf limit tunable value.
+The default size for this buffer is 1048576 bytes (1 MB) Increasing this buffer can provide for larger traces to be taken without loss for very heavily used volumes.
+Do not increase this value above the value for the voliot_iobuf_limit tunable value.